AUDIT Assessment for Alcohol Addiction: How It Works and Who Should Take It

 What Are The Alternatives To AUDIT For Alcohol Detection?

 The alternatives to AUDIT for alcohol detection are the CAGE Questionnaire, MAST, and ASSIST.
 These tools vary in length, focus, and application context, offering different approaches to identifying alcohol misuse.
-They are used when time constraints, population characteristics, or specific screening goals require alternatives to the 10-item AUDIT.

 The alternatives to AUDIT for alcohol detection are as follows: